 Squid Game is currently Netflix's most watched show in 90 countries and that includes the UK.

-Premiering on September 17, the success of the series would be record-breaking for a Korean original production following its rapid success over the last couple of weeks.
+Premiering on September 17, the success of the series was record-breaking for a Korean original production, following its rapid success over the last couple of weeks.

 The show’s sudden popularity is teeing it up to be one of the streaming service’s most popular creations, overtaking even the sizzlingly hot Bridgerton.